Isotonic propensity score matching: Bootstrap inference

 \section{Bootstrap inference}

 The asymptotic variances in Theorems \ref{thm:ATE-matching} and \ref{thm:ATE-matching-m} contain conditional mean and variance functions, such as $\mathbb{V}(Y(1)|X)$ and $\mathbb{E}[X|X^{\prime}\alpha_{0}]$, which need to be estimated.
-If we use nonparametric methods to estimate them, we still need to choose some tuning parameters even though the point estimators are free from tuning.
-To obtain a tuning free inference method, we employ a bootstrap method to approximate the asymptotic distribution of the proposed isotonic propensity score matching estimator.
+If we use nonparametric methods to estimate them, we still have to choose some smoothing parameters even though the point estimators are free from smoothing.
+To avoid the estimation of such nonparametric components, we employ a bootstrap method to approximate the asymptotic distribution of the proposed isotonic propensity score matching estimator.

-After Abadie and Imbens (2008) showed that the nonparametric bootstrap of the fixed-number matching estimator is invalid in the presence of continuous covariates, much work tried to solve this problem by proposing modified wild bootstraps, including Otsu and Rai (2017) for covariates matching estimators, and Adusumilli (2020) and Bodory \emph{et al.} (2016) for propensity score matching estimators.
+After Abadie and Imbens (2008) showed that the nonparametric bootstrap of the fixed-number matching estimator is invalid in the presence of continuous covariates, much work tried to solve this problem by proposing modified wild bootstraps, including Otsu and Rai (2017) for covariates matching estimators, and Bodory \emph{et al.} (2016) and Adusumilli (2020) for propensity score matching estimators.
 In contrast, the nonparametric bootstrap of our one-to-many matching method is valid, which is an interesting implication of Theorem \ref{thm:matching_IPW}.
 In this section, we discuss an asymptotically valid bootstrap procedure for the estimator $\hat{\tau}$ in Theorem \ref{thm:ATE-matching}.
 This result can be similarly adapted to $\tilde{\tau}$ in Theorem \ref{thm:ATE-matching-m}.